marxstor/purplebug-expense-manager/README.md

 -   `js/assets` - contains all the necessary assets like images
 -   `js/components` - contains all components for different pages
 -   `js/Pages` - contains all web pages
--   `js/shared` - for storing the components for different pages
+-   `js/shared` - for storing the global components
--   `js/shared/components` - contains the components use by different pages
+-   `js/shared/components` - contains the global components use by different pages
 -   `js/shared/components/partial` - contains the small components use by most pages like Headers, Navlink, Sidebar, Footer

 ## Additional Middleware